[Fixed] NVIDIA GeForce Experience: Something Went Wrong

-- Choose “No” and confirm changes.
+- Choose No and confirm changes.

 - Now, navigate to Nvidia’s official support site and download the latest driver for your device.

-- Install it and restart your PC.
+- Finally, run the installer and restart your PC.

-Solution 3 – Check associated services
+3 Check associated services

-- Select the Log On tab.
+- Now, click the Log On tab at the top.

-Solution 4 – Reinstall all drivers and GeForce Experience
+4. Reinstall all drivers and GeForce Experience

 - Download and extract DDU and start it.

-Solution 5 – Try an older version
+5. Try an older version

-If none of the previous solutions brought a resolution for the issue at hand, we can only suggest rolling back to an older version of GFE.
+If none of the previous solutions resolved the issue, you should try rolling back to an older version of GFE.
 On the other hand, finding an older iteration of the GeForce Experience client isn’t a walk in the park.